devonpmack/react-pokedex-workshop/README.md

 Once you've done this step, try changing the value of `selectedPokemon` to `"Bulbasaur"` to test if it works.
 The type should automatically update to display grass instead of water!

-Now that we can easily change pokemon by editing the code, lets allow the user to change it as well.
-To do this we will add buttons for each pokemon in our database.
+Now that we can easily change Pokemon  by editing the code, lets allow the user to change it as well.
+To do this we will add buttons for each Pokemon  in our database.

 ## Updating the "state" of the page

 In React, when you want to use persistent variables that will change, you need to use a feature called "state".
 State gets updated as the user interacts with your page.
-We need a state to track what pokemon the user is currently viewing.
+We need a state to track what Pokemon  the user is currently viewing.

 Lets convert the variable `selectedPokemon` to a state.
 We will import a React function called `useState`.